 The medical assistant then disinfects the exam room and ensures all supplies are disposed of according to OSHA (Occupational Safety and Health Administration) regulations and infection control protocols.
 A busy cardiology practice may do dozens of EKGs daily, so the environment is fast paced.

-Did learning about what an electrocardiograph or EKG is interest you?
+Did learning about what an electrocardiograph or EKG is and how to administer it interest you?
 Ready for an exciting new career in the medical assisting field?

 The Medical Assistant program at Hunter Business School prepares competent, entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains required for professional practice.